 Working in retail or hospitality can be surprisingly exhausting, and coming home with sore feet means you’ve done your exercise for the day.

 Use those inevitable weeks when you can barely scrape enough together for a pint in the Student Union to detox.
 Drinking culture is a big part of student life, but alcohol weakens your immune system, causing those perilous colds that make you want to burrow under your bedsheets forever.

 Use that last fiver to fill the fridge with fresh fruit and veg, and give your system a break from rich foods for a week.
 Fresh food is cheaper than junk, so don’t buy biscuits and crisps.
 You can’t eat them if they aren’t there!
-Snack on fruit instead- cheaper than a chocolate bar, and your body will thank you for the vitamin boost.
+Snack on fruit instead – it’s cheaper than a chocolate bar, and your body will thank you for the vitamin boost.

-Drinking hot water with lemon in the morning cleanses your insides- perfect when there’s no milk for your tea!
+Drinking hot water with lemon in the morning cleanses your insides, too – perfect when there’s no milk for your tea!

 Learn to cook healthy

 There are loads of cheap healthy meals for students on the site.
-Check out Emily’s homemade pizza recipe – sometimes only a pizza will do!
+Check out Emily’s homemade pizza recipe for example – after all, sometimes only a pizza will do!

 Student life is so much fun that sometimes looking after yourself can take a back seat, but it’s important to feed your body with fuel so you’re always ready for whatever university throws at you – be it spontaneous nights out or focusing on an important essay.
-When you’re run down lack of vitamins, your grades will suffer as well as your social life.
+When you have a lack of vitamins, your grades will suffer as well as your social life.
 So keep your mum happy and your body healthy!

-All it can take is a small change in lifestyle to change from couch potato to mr. or miss active!
+All it can take is a small change in lifestyle to change from couch potato to Mr or Miss Active!
 Healthy body = healthy mind.
 And remember: if you can dodge a wrench, you can dodge a ball.